 A balloon payment is a common addition to an owner-financed note, mortgage, trust deed or land contract.
 Savvy sellers, real estate professionals, and note brokers know this is by design rather than accident.
 Here’s why balloon payments can be good for mortgage notes:

-(Editor’s Note: Please be sure to read the updated comment at the end of this article pertaining to changes in market conditions related to balloon payments since this article was initially published).
+(Editor’s Note: Please be sure to read the updated comments at the end of this article pertaining to changes in market conditions related to balloon payments since this article was initially published.
+Also refer to How Dodd Frank Laws Apply to Seller Financing).

 Purchaser Buys Time